.png&w=1920&q=75)

 Alright, let's start with the basics.
 Where should you slap those front and rear AR-15 iron sights on your AR-15?

-Pro Tip: If you're rocking a carry handle, that rear sight's already built-in.
+Pro Tip: If you're rocking a carry handle rear sight, it's already built-in.
 Score!

 You can find one of our front sight tools here.